College Coach

 College Coach FAQs

-At some schools, a financial aid application can reduce the student’s chances for admission, while at others, it won’t.
-Many schools are “need-blind” and do not review the financial aid application, if there is one, during the admissions decision process.
-Others are “need-conscious” and in one way or another favor the admission of non-aid applicants, or students from high-income families.
+At some schools, a financial aid application may negatively the student’s chances for admission, while at others, it will not.
+Many schools are “need blind” and do not review the financial aid application, if there is one, during the admissions decision process.
+Others are “need aware,” and, in one way or another, may favor the admission of non-aid applicants, or students from high-income families.

-In general, the presence of a financial aid application is much smaller factor in admissions than the data from the admissions application.
-Many need-conscious colleges admit almost all of their classes on a need-blind basis, and reserve a small fraction of admissions, perhaps 10%, for students who do not need financial aid.
+In general, needing financial aid is a much smaller factor in the admissions process than the other data from the admissions application.
+Many need-aware colleges admit almost all of their classes on a need-blind basis, and reserve a small fraction of admissions, perhaps 10%, for students who do not need financial aid.
 Others allow finances to play a minor role in the evaluation of all candidates.